Sara G. Stanley: Early life and education

 Stanley was born in 1837 to a family of free blacks in New Bern, N.C.
 She was one of six children born to Frances "Fannie" Griffith and John Stewart Stanley.
 Her father, who added the "e" back to his last name, was the son of former slave and wealthy plantation owner John Carruthers Stanly and the grandson of white trader and privateer John Wright Stanly, who had originally dropped the "e" in his family name.
 Coming from a respected and well-known family allowed the Stanleys to open a school for black children in New Bern.
 When he wasn't helping his father with his businesses and plantation, John and his wife Fannie were teachers at their school, thus allowing Sara to lead an academic centered life from a young age.

 As a child, Stanley attended the First Presbyterian Church and sat in one of the back two pews that were purchased by her grandfather John Carruthers Stanly.
 In New Bern, it was not uncommon to see black and whites worshiping together, because during this time in North Carolina it was illegal for blacks to have their own churches.

 At age sixteen, Stanley was sent by her mother to attend Oberlin College in Oberlin, Ohio.
 She studied "Ladies Courses" for three years and earned a diploma that qualified her to teach.
 Oberlin provided a rare opportunity during the Antebellum period for Stanley to receive an interracial education, thus allowing her to develop her educational activism.

-The slave uprising in South Carolina blamed on Denmark Vesey in 1822 resulted in new legal restrictions on the free black people in North Carolina.
-The heightened racial tensions resulting from resentment toward free blacks and the changes in the laws forced Stanley's father and others to close schools for children of color.
+The slave uprising in South Carolina blamed on Denmark Vesey in 1822 resulted in increased legal restrictions on free black people in North Carolina.
+The heightened racial tensions resulting from resentment toward free blacks and the increased restrictions led Stanley's father and others to close schools for children of color.
 Afterwards, he moved his family to Delaware, Ohio, in the mid-1850s.
-Finishing her studies at Oberlin, Stanley moved with her parents to Cleveland, Ohio, where Mr. and Mrs. Stanley opened another school for black children.
+Finishing her studies at Oberlin, Stanley moved with her parents to Cleveland, Ohio, where Fannie and John Stanley opened another school for black children.
 Stanley continued to teach for them until moving to teach in the public schools.